taybenlor/runno/packages/website/src/pages/articles/ffmpeg.md

 ![Screenshot of playground with result in filesystem](/images/playground-ffmpeg-3.png)

 To get the frame from the video, you can click the "download" link next to the `out.png` file in the filesystem.
-You can see that this frame is not very
-exciting:
+You've just got a frame out of a video, all from your browser, all running locally!

 ![Motion picture approval frame from serenity.mp4](/images/playground-ffmpeg-4.png)

+Unfortunately the frame is not very exciting, it's just the motion picture approval.
+Great colour though.

-You can adjust the `ss` argument to get a different part of the video.
-At 38 seconds in there's a good shot of the crew so let's use `-ss 38`.
+Let's adjust the `ss` argument to get a different part of the video.
+At 38 seconds in there's a good shot of the crew so let's use `-ss 38` and click run again.

 When you click run this time, you'll get a prompt asking you to confirm overwriting the existing `out.png` file.
 When you press `y` you won't see anything on the screen, that's because `ffmpeg` is expecting the shell to handle echoing your input back to you.
+The playground doesn't do that by default.

-To emulate that, click "settings" and tick "Echo STDIN":
+To emulate it, click "settings" and tick "Echo STDIN":

 ![Display of Echo STDIN setting in playground](/images/playground-ffmpeg-5.png)